glaubervila/django_docker_template/README.md

 # Django Docker Template
 This is a template ready to start your new project with django, using docker to create the environment quickly.
+This app is already configured to run the tests, check the pep8 and coverage using TravisCi.
+For web server Nginx + Gunicorn.

 ## Content of this template.
 - Django 1.11.4
+- Python 3.6.2
+- nginx 1.13.3
 - gunicorn 19.7.1
+- Mysql 5.7.19
+- PhpMyAdmin 4.7.3

 ### Install Docker and Docker-Compose